U.S. takes time to gather data before any attacks on ISIL in Iraq

 The U.S. intelligence picture is being filled in with information from flights by about 30 to 35 manned surveillance planes and drones flying over the country daily.

-U.S. officials said this would be further boosted by the opening on Wednesday of a joint Iraq-U.S. operations centre in Baghdad staffed by about 90 military personnel.
+U.S. officials said this would be further boosted by the opening on Wednesday of a joint Iraq-U.S. operations center in Baghdad staffed by about 90 military personnel.

 It will take time, the officials said, to build a detailed picture of ISIL's deployments, intentions and weapons stockpile, which has grown considerably since its black-clad forces overran Iraqi government arsenals in the last few weeks.